 My first Delhi wedding, the rituals went on until about 6:00 am

 Weddings are not an event in Delhi, they are a season.
-Attending an Indian wedding in Delhi is the creme de la creme of ways to get cultural in Delhi!
+Attending an Indian wedding in Delhi is the crème de la crème of ways to get cultural in Delhi!

 If you are lucky enough to be invited to a Delhi wedding, attend as many of the events as you can.
 Indian weddings are multi-day affairs with many events, each one full of ritual and tradition.